vijay176us/istio-workshop-solo/istio-expert/03-multi-tenancy.md

 If you recall, you used `VirtualService` delegation for the `ratings-gateway` so the `ratings.istioinaction.io` hostname is defined in the `ratings-vs.yaml` deployed in the `istio-ingress` namespace.
 The `ratings-delegated-vs.yaml` file doesn't configure `hosts` or `gateways` field.
 The fix is to update `ratings-ns/ratings.istioinaction.io` to `ratings.istioinaction.io` because the `ratings-vs.yaml` is deployed in the same namespace as the `ratings-gateway`.

-TODO: draw a diagram here
+TODO: draw a diagram here for VS delegation

 Deploy the correct `ratings-gateway` with `hosts` set to `ratings.istioinaction.io`: